 Ingredients for Cream:

 Preheat oven to 400º F. Combine flour, baking powder, sugar, and salt in a large bowl.
-Add in margarine pieces and pulse (or use hands to pinch it) until the margarine is combined.
-The mixture should look like small pebbles.
+Add in vegan butter pieces and pulse (or use hands to pinch it) until the mixture is crumbly like small pebbles.
 Add the nondairy milk and stir just until combined.

 Knead the dough gently on a lightly floured surface until it is soft.
 Split the dough into two equal circular pieces and roll or pat the dough until it reaches about ¾-1 inch in thickness.
 Place on a cookie sheet and bake for 15-20 minutes, or until lightly golden brown.

-Once the dough is in the oven, cut the strawberries into thin pieces and mix in the sugar.
+Once the dough is in the oven, cut the strawberries into thin pieces and mix in the sugar and balsamic vinegar.
 The strawberries will develop a sweet juice as the dough is baking.